consciencia/stable-diffusion/README.md

 * `--n_samples` - Number of images to generate at once.
 When generating 1088x1088 images, only one sample is supported on 4GB GPUs.

+### Inpainting

+Use `optimized_img2img.py` as with standard img2img but with additional parameters.

+* `--mask` - Path to image mask.
+Must have same resolution as generated image.
+Surface filled with white pixels will be regenerated by Stable Diffusion while surface filled with black pixels will be untouched.
+* `--invert-mask` - Inverts mask.

 <h1 align="center">Weight blocks</h1>